stollander33/docs/docs/users/quick_start_users.md

 rapydo init
 ```

 3. Customize your `.projectrc` file.
-By editing this file you can override all options of your project for your specific deployment (e.g. to set new secret passwords for deployed services)
+By editing this file you can override all options of your project for your specific deployment (e.g. set custom passwords for deployed services)

 4. If your project requires it, install a specific RAPyDo controller version